mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ### Interventionist and utopian approaches involving broader sociocultural concepts

 A strand of activity theory perhaps best typified by the pioneering work of Michael Cole and colleagues focuses on the joint development and analysis of culture via a joint activity [@valsiner_cultural-historical_2007].
-Here describing the  approach to culture as hybrid of American antropological approaches and those of USSR researchers.
+Here describing the  approach to culture as hybrid of American anthropological approaches and those of USSR researchers.

 Cole's approach is often profitably explored using the 5D case study.
 The practicalities are is explore in more detail later, for now it is useful to describe the motivations of the research programme.
 The focus of the programme was on sustainability and mutuality and a utopian ideal of creating a new activity system shielded from some of the more debilitating contexts of mainstream school and wider societal forces [@blunden_formative_2023].